Israel-Iran conflict: List of key events, June 17, 2025

 Diplomacy

-- US President Donald Trump, after leaving the G7 summit early, said he is not pushing for an Israel-Iran ceasefire but wants a “real end”, with Iran “giving up entirely” on nuclear weapons.
+- United States President Donald Trump, after leaving the G7 summit early, said he was not pushing for an Israel-Iran ceasefire but wanted a “real end”, with Iran “giving up entirely” on nuclear weapons.

-- He also wrote on his Truth Social app that “we now have complete and total control of the skies over Iran”, without clarifying further, and made a thinly veiled threat to assassinate Iranian Supreme Leader Ayatollah Ali Khamenei.
+- He also wrote on his Truth Social platform that “we now have complete and total control of the skies over Iran”, without clarifying further, and made a thinly veiled threat to assassinate Iranian Supreme Leader Ayatollah Ali Khamenei.

 - The remarks come as US Vice President JD Vance said Trump may take “further action to end Iranian enrichment”.

-- Kremlin spokesman Dmitry Peskov said Russia is ready to act as a mediator, but added there is a “reluctance, at least on the part of Israel”, to start talks.
+- Kremlin spokesman Dmitry Peskov said Russia was ready to act as a mediator, but added that there is a “reluctance, at least on the part of Israel”, to start talks.

-- Russia’s Foreign Ministry denounced continued the Israeli attacks as illegal.
+- Russia’s Ministry of Foreign Affairs denounced Israel’s continued attacks as illegal.

-- Jordan’s King Abdullah II warned that Israel’s “attacks” on Iran threatened to dangerously escalate tensions and were “a threat to people everywhere”.
+- Jordan’s King Abdullah II warned that Israel’s attacks on Iran threatened to dangerously escalate tensions and were “a threat to people everywhere”.

 - Qatar also said it “strongly condemns” Israel’s attacks, calling them “an uncalculated measure that will have very dire repercussions”.